Huawei P30 Pro in review: The smartphone with an ace up its sleeve

 Unboxing: as always

-As is typical for a Huawei smartphone, you will also find a small box here.
-As usual, the content consists of the smartphone itself, a USB-C charger, USB headphones and some pieces of paper.
+As is typical for a Huawei smartphone, you will find a small box here too.
+The contents consist, as usual, of the smartphone itself, a USB-C charger, USB headphones and a few sheets of paper.
 Unfortunately, there is no longer a USB-to-jack adapter.
-So you either have to get USB-C headphones or you use Bluetooth headphones.
-Also means that there is a jack on the Huawei P30 Pro also does not exist.
-But that's the case with most smartphones these days.
+So you either have to get USB-C headphones or use Bluetooth headphones.
+This also means that there is no jack connection on the Huawei P30 Pro either.
+But that is the case with most smartphones these days.

 Workmanship and design: well done

-In my test report on the Huawei P20 Pro I already said it a year ago: The processing is top.
-I can't say the same thing about the successor a year later.
+In my test report on the Huawei P20 Pro I said it a year ago: the workmanship is top-notch.
+I can't say the same about the successor a year later.
 Nevertheless, the design has changed quite a bit compared to the P20.
-The biggest innovation is probably the back, which now consists of a color gradient instead of a colored glass.
-What has remained the same, however, is that the glass reflects quite a bit.
-So if you hold it in the sun, you can see the fingerprints clearly - and you can see yourself.
-As a mirror, the Huawei P30 is Pro so also suitable – why not?
+The biggest change is probably the back, which now consists of a color gradient instead of colored glass.
+What has remained the same, however, is that the glass is quite reflective.
+So if you hold it up to the sun, you can clearly see the fingerprints - and you can see yourself.
+So the Huawei P30 Pro is also suitable as a mirror - why not?

-One "Problem" hasn't changed: the point that it's extremely slippery.
-If it is on the table, it can happen that it becomes independent and tries to find its way onto the floor.
-I complained about that last year.
-But with the glass back, which by the way now looks very nice, that will not change either.
-Otherwise, the buttons are well integrated into the case and do not wobble around.
-The edges are also perfectly round - no defects at all in terms of workmanship.
+One "problem" has not changed: the fact that it slips a lot.
+If it is lying on the table, it can happen that it comes loose and tries to find its way to the floor.
+I already complained about that last year.
+But with the glass back, which now looks very nice, that will not change.
+Otherwise, the buttons are well integrated into the casing and do not wobble around.
+The edges are also perfectly round - no defects in the workmanship at all.

 Display: with integrated loudspeaker

-The display of the Huawei P30 Pro has a special feature compared to other smartphones: It has an integrated loudspeaker.
-So you only find the teardrop notch, which is necessary for the selfie camera.
-The earpiece above is therefore completely eliminated - the sound is transmitted by means of special vibrations.
-However, this also means that it is fairly quiet when making calls, even at maximum volume.
+The display of the Huawei P30 Pro has a special feature compared to other smartphones: it has an integrated speaker.
+This means that you only find the teardrop notch, which is necessary for the selfie camera.
+The earpiece above it is therefore completely missing - the sound is transmitted using special vibrations.
+However, this also means that it is quite quiet when making calls, even at the highest volume.

 In addition, you have to hold your ear directly to the marked area when making a phone call so that you can understand the person you are talking to as best as possible.
 Nevertheless, everything is very quiet, as mentioned above.
 Oh yes: briefly on the display data.
 Overall, the OLED panel has a full HD + resolution and measures 6,47 inches diagonally.
 If that's too hot for you or if you're afraid of a short battery life, you can switch back to HD + in the settings.
 After that, everything looks clearly out of focus.
 The standard setting "Smart Resolution" even regulates this on its own and is, in my opinion, the best option.